 Hi, I’m “rockgrrl” aka Eileen aka “Dances on Rocks”.
 By today’s standards I guess you could say I’m an old school climber, having started over 20 years ago.
 Now having started and having climbed consistently since then are two different things, and I have had my stops and starts.
 Some of those were due to climbing partners moving away and me having to train new ones.
-I’ve introduced a small number of folks to climbing including one who recently became my husband (and has surpassed me climbing-wise), so I suppose I’ve contributed to the sport’s growth in my own small way
+I’ve introduced a small number of folks to climbing, so I suppose I’ve contributed to the sport’s growth in my own small way 😉

-I also have enjoyed outdoor activities my entire life, including early camping trips to Yosemite and many California State Beaches with my family and wilderness trips with the Girl Scouts.
-One reason I got into climbing was because I loved hiking and exploring and climbing seemed like an extension of both.
+Though I was mainly a shy bookworm as a kid, I have enjoyed outdoor activities my entire life, including early camping trips to Yosemite and many California State Beaches with my family and wilderness trips with the Girl Scouts.
+One reason I got into climbing was because I loved hiking and exploring, and climbing is an extension of both.

 I started the rockgrrl website in 2002.
 I’m a bit of a geek and a professional graphic designer so I had intended to write and hand code in many articles about climbing and outdoor adventures and while I did share a lot, it was mainly done in the rockgrrl forums and the photo gallery rather than on the homepage.
 Fast forward to 2009, when I decided to integrate a blog into my home page instead of doing the hand hard coding, in the hopes that the ease of which I can write a blog post would help me contribute more consistently.

-I hope you join in the fun, whether by commenting here in the blog, in the forums, on my photos (I maintain largely casual photos on rockgrrl.com but I also have a professional photography site), by following me on Twitter, coming to the JTree Tweetup — or meeting up at a random rock face in the great outdoors!
+I hope you join in the fun, whether by commenting here in the blog, in the forums, on my photos (I maintain largely casual photos on rockgrrl.com but I also have a professional photography site), by following me on Twitter — or meeting up at a random rock face in the great outdoors!